 §558.296.
 Physician Delegation and Performance of Physician-Delegated Tasks.

-(a) An agency must adopt and enforce a written policy that states whether or not physician delegation will be honored by the agency.
-If an agency accepts physician delegation, the agency must comply with the Medical Practice Act, Occupations Code, Chapter 157, concerning physician delegation.
+(a) An agency must adopt and enforce a written policy that states whether physician delegation will be honored by the agency.
+If an agency accepts physician delegation, the agency must comply with Occupations Code, Chapter 157, concerning physician delegation.

 (b) An agency may accept delegation from a physician only if the agency receives the following from the physician: